 Gustafsson hat trick helps Capitals beat Samsonov, Leafs 5-2

+WASHINGTON — Alex Ovechkin called for fans to throw hats on to the ice to celebrate a three-goal performance not from him but rather one of his least likely teammates to pull that off.

-WASHINGTON (AP) — Erik Gustafsson recorded his first career hat trick to steal the spotlight from Alex Ovechkin's latest pursuit of hockey history and help the Washington Capitals beat the Toronto Maple Leafs 5-2 Saturday night.
+While Ovechkin will have to wait for his next milestone, Erik Gustafsson recorded his first career hat trick to help the Washington Capitals beat the Toronto Maple Leafs 5-2 Saturday night.

-Ovechkin called for fans to throw hats on to the ice after Gustafsson's third goal of the game early in the third period.
-Many chanted “Ovi!
-Ovi!" after he checked Maple Leafs defenseman Conor Timmins into the bench in the second, but they did not get to see Ovechkin score his 801st goal and tie Gordie Howe for second on the NHL career list.

-The Capitals instead celebrated a career night by one of their most unlikely scorers, with Gustafsson beating former Washington goaltender Ilya Samsonov for his first three goals of the season.
-Gustafsson became the third defenseman in franchise history with a hat trick, joining Kevin Hatcher and Sergei Gonchar.
+All eyes were on Ovechkin at 800 goals, one back of tying Gordie Howe for second on the NHL career list, until the focus shifted to Gustafsson registering the third hat trick by a defenceman in franchise history.

+"It’s not going to happen too often," said Gustafsson, who had yet to score in his first 31 games this season since signing with Washington.
+"When you’re kind of feeling it, you just shoot the puck and tonight it went in.”

+Teammates several times tried to get Ovechkin the puck for goal No. 801 and are not worried about him eventually matching and passing Howe.

+“It’ll come, for sure,” centre Evgeny Kuznetsov said.
+“There is no doubt.”

-Sonny Milano had three assists and Trevor van Riemsdyk and Garnet Hathaway also scored for the Capitals, who lit up Samsonov in his first game back in his old home arena.
+Sonny Milano had three assists and Trevor van Riemsdyk and Garnet Hathaway also scored for the Capitals, who lit up former Washington goaltender Samsonov in his first game back in his old home arena.
 Samsonov allowed five goals on 28 shots.

+“It’s hard loss for me: I think I play bad in this game,” Samsonov said.
+"I need to play better.”

 Samsonov was not tendered a qualifying offer and became a free agent last summer with the team looking to make wholesale changes at the position.
 On Saturday night, one of his replacements put on a show while Samsonov was shaky at the other end.